Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 In the “U​nderstand”​ tab, popular exploratory capabilities include Feature Impact, Feature Effects, Prediction Explanations, and Word Cloud (depending on the features in the dataset).
 These all help enlighten you on what drives a model’s predictions.

+DataRobot uses permutation importance to estimate feature impact.
 “Feature Impact” measures how much each feature contributes to the overall accuracy of the model.
 For this example, we can see that the most impactful reason a person is likely to stay as a customer or leave is the number of `CUSTOMER_SERVICE_CALLS`.
 The real question is, now how do we go reduce that number :) so that less people leave.
 This is just another way to take information from the machine learning lifecycle to add value to a business.

 ![](assets/dr10.png)
 <br/><br/>